stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

-While the examples in the section about parameterized data types are short and concise, there is a slightly more verbose and general form for writing such definitions, which makes it much clearer what's going on.
+While the examples in the section about parameterized data types are short and concise, there is a slightly more verbose but much more general form for writing such definitions, which makes it much clearer what's going on.
 In my opinion, this more general form should be preferred in all but the most simple data definitions.

-Here are the definitions of `Option`, `Validated`, and `Seq` again, using this more general form (I put them in its own *namespace*, so Idris will not complain about identical names in the same namespace):
+Here are the definitions of `Option`, `Validated`, and `Seq` again, using this more general form (I put them in their own *namespace*, so Idris will not complain about identical names in the same namespace):